Skip to main content

 ILI9341:

-• Purpose: Displays the slot game, balance, bet ammount, last win and encouraging messages after a loss and win message after a win.
+• Purpose: Displays the slot game, balance, bet amount, last win and encouraging messages after a loss and win message after a win.

 • Connections: via SPI